logto-io/rfcs/draft/0001-organization.md

 As per the existing authentication flow, the OpenID Provider (OP) SHOULD accept an additional `scope` value in the authentication request and provide the corresponding claim in the ID token:

-- `urn:logto:scope:organization`: This scope value requests access to the `organizations` claim.
+- `urn:logto:scope:organizations`: This scope value requests access to the `organizations` claim.
+- `urn:logto:scope:organization_roles`: This scope value requests access to the `organization_roles` claim.

-Here's an example of an authentication request with the `urn:logto:scope:organization` scope (values are for demonstration purposes only):
+Here's an example of an authentication request with the `urn:logto:scope:organizations` scope (values are for demonstration purposes only):

 ```
 GET /authorize?
   response_type=code
-  &scope=openid%20profile%20email%20urn:logto:scope:organization
+  &scope=openid%20profile%20email%20urn:logto:scope:organizations
   &client_id=s6BhdRkqt3
   &state=af0ifjsldkj
   &redirect_uri=https%3A%2F%2Fclient.example.org%2Fcb HTTP/1.1